 Your education is a personal investment in your future and may pave the way toward fulfillment, purpose, and better salary and advancement throughout your work life.
 If you’re looking into nursing school, it’s easy to feel overwhelmed by the thought of paying for it.
 Fortunately, there are many resources available to help make nursing education affordable.
-The federal government awards over $130 billion in financial aid every year, according to the office of Federal Student Aid, and may also available from private lenders and grants or scholarships from smaller organizations for those who qualify.
+The federal government awards over $150 billion in financial aid every year, according to the office of Federal Student Aid, and may also available from private lenders and grants or scholarships from smaller organizations for those who qualify.

-With the help of this guide, you can get started on the path to a registered nursing career, knowing that you may be able to afford the education you need to help you succeed.
+With the help of this guide, you can get started on the path to a nursing career knowing that you may be able to afford the education you need to help you succeed.

 How to Approach Paying for Nursing School